Josseyo/BarWar-game/README.md

 	* Managing player choices
 	* Generating computer selections
 	* Determining round winner
-	* Update the game interface dynamically based on player interactions clicking any of the various buttons
+	* Update the game interface dynamically based on player interactions clicking any of the buttons
 	* Display result
 	* Total scores
+	* Display the winner (best of five)

 ### User goal
 New visitors shall quickly recognize the traditional game of Paper, Rock and Scissors